StandOutJane

 That means: for many people, the 30s and early 40s include multiple job changes even before you count promotions, layoffs, role changes, or career pivots.

-The best examples that come to mind particularly in terms of promotions, jobs changes and career pivots are Christine Lagarde and Arnold Schwarzenegger.
+The most interesting examples of continuous career pivots even in their 50s and 60s are Christine Lagarde and Arnold Schwarzenegger.

-You would think that their names hardly belong together in one sentence but they do: both are coming from different backgrounds and show us the kind of success a person is able to achieve in many different and non-overlapping areas.
+You would think that their names hardly belong together in one sentence but they do: they show us the kind of success a person is able to achieve in many different and independent areas.

 Arnold Schwarzenegger (born in Austria 1947) started his career in bodybuilding in Europe, moved to the US shaping the bodybuilding industry into the mainstream culture and winning Mr. Olympia title 7 times.